dackst/nayuta/notes.md

   5. can't talk to Mishy in first few chapters: an exclamation point appears when approaching, but nothing happens when you try to interact.
 He remained perfectly in in Chapter 2 and after starting Chapter 5.
   6. I would occasionally encounter some stray lines of Japanese text underneath my English text in long text boxes (`0x41` op codes) [example](https://i.imgur.com/tPViMoM.jpg)

-Clearly, there were undocumented shenanigans that went on in the original fantranslation, given that none of these issues exist in its final release.
+Clearly, there were shenanigans done in the original fantranslation that aren't fully documented by the tools released in 2017, given that none of these issues exist in the 2016 patch.

 #### "Solutions"

 Here's how I solved each of the above problems.

-If you want to do a actual, proper retranslation of this game yourself not smart/motivated enough to write your own tools or fix the existing ones, you might have to do something similar.
+If you want to do a actual, proper retranslation of this game yourself and are not smart/motivated enough to write your own tools or fix the existing ones, you might have to do something similar.

   1. the broken item messages do not occur if I simply do not run the provided script inserter, but obviously, that leaves me unable to insert any of my script changes.
 This seemed to indicate something was wrong the script inserter.
       * Switching to [Flame's earlier Python 2 script inserter](https://pastebin.com/vtVwq338) released in 2015 seemed to fix this, but it had its own problems.
 But looking through it, I noticed there was a special case that applied only to these particular problematic textboxes